 Before each 'street' is dealt the first card on top of the deck is 'burned.'
 Not literally!
 This simply means that the card is discarded and isn't used, the next one is instead.
 This is to ensure that no cheating can occur, and randomises the outcome further.

-So now you understand the flow of action in poker, why not head to the Poker Tips page to develop your knowledge of the game a little further.
+So now you understand the flow of action in poker, why not head check out the starting hands page to develop your knowledge of the game a little further.

 © 2016 Bonne Terre Limited or its affiliated companies.
 The Sky trademarks are owned by the Sky Plc group of companies and are used under licence.
 All rights reserved

 We are committed to Responsible Gambling and have a number of self-help tools to help you manage your gambling.
 We also work with a number of independent charitable organisations who can offer help or answer any questions you may have.